SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 Currently, two common methods are employed (illustrated in ~\Cref{fig:direct_projection} and~\Cref{fig:token_mapping}):

-- **Direct Projection**: The audio feature information is directly projected into the LLM's text feature space through a connector~\cite{ma2024,tang2023salmonn}.
+- **Direct Projection**: The audio feature information is directly projected into the LLM's text feature space through a connector~\cite{ma2024[^20], [SALMONN](../../Models/SpokenDialogue/2023.10.20_SALMONN.md)[^16]}.
 Specifically, the tensor containing audio features is projected into an embedding vector aligned with the text modality.
 These audio embeddings are then concatenated with the input text's embedding vector to create a new embedding vector that integrates both speech and text information.
-This combined vector is then fed into the LLM.Of course, some researchers have also implicitly handled the projection step by internalizing it within the original encoder, achieving the modality projection effect by adjusting the encoder's parameters during training~\cite{chu2023qwen}.
+This combined vector is then fed into the LLM.Of course, some researchers have also implicitly handled the projection step by internalizing it within the original encoder, achieving the modality projection effect by adjusting the encoder's parameters during training~\cite{chu2023qwen}[^17].

-- **Token Mapping**: The audio feature information is mapped into text tokens that the LLM can process~\cite{Tsunoo2024}.
+- **Token Mapping**: The audio feature information is mapped into text tokens that the LLM can process [^37]~\cite{Tsunoo2024}.
 Initially, the audio features are passed through a projector or converter to generate symbols or representations that correspond to text tokens.
 These representations are then combined with the tokenized input text, forming a token sequence that includes both audio and text information.
 This sequence is subsequently input into the LLM for processing.